GFaure9/raop/README.md

 the ``raop.pricing_models`` module.
 It may be needed to provide additional arguments depending on the chosen pricing model (refer to the [Documentation](#documentation) for specific mandatory arguments).

+[//]: # (> 🛈 The pricing model may have to be chosen according to the option.
+Some models are not suitable for certain)

+[//]: # (> types of options.
+In that case, an error message will be displayed. )

+> [!NOTE]
+> The pricing model may have to be chosen according to the option.
+Some models are not suitable for certain
+> types of options.
+In that case, an error message will be displayed.

 #### a.
 With ``BlackScholes`` model

 For instance, you can use the Black–Scholes–Merton model as follows: